Meeco/sd-jwt/README.md

 ## packSDJWT Examples

-The `packSDJWT` function takes a claims object and disclosure frame and returns packed claims with selective disclosures encrypted.
+The `packSDJWT` function takes a claims object and disclosure frame and returns packed claims with selective disclosures encrypted. \
+**Required**: a claims object \
+**Required**: a disclosureFrame object \
+**Required**: a getHasher function that returns a Hashed depending on the `_sd_alg` in the SD-JWT payload \
+*Optional*: options with custom generateSalt function used in creating claims and decoy claims \

+Returns SD-JWT and an array of disclosures.

 ### Basic Usage